Batacek/IP-Info/README.md

 <a>It's very great hosting from Czech Republic.
 Hig performance, low prices and great support!
 On discord, they reply very fast (in few seconds/miutes if you ask in working hours).</a>
 <br>
 <br>
 <p>NOTE: Webhosting is in testing mode and not avaible now.
-This note will be updated.</p>
+This note will be updated. (but actually wont be bcs i dont have time and i dont want to check current status of it)</p>

 <img src="https://cdn.private.kocicak.xyz/public/github/ip/IP-code.png"/>
 <h2>Step 1)</h2>